bmizepatterson/michael-scott-constable/README.md

 This will set up sass to watch the assets/main.scss file for changes.
 Sass produces/updates two files:

-1. assets/main.css (This is the css file used by the site.)
+1. assets/main.css (This is the stylesheet used by the site.)
 2. assets/main.css.map